-See in Glossary, samples, tools, or other assets, Unity recommends creating your own Unity package.
-However, you can also use the asset packageA collection of files and data from Unity projects, or elements of projects, which are compressed and stored in one file, similar to Zip files, with the .unitypackage
+See in Glossary, samples, tools, or other assets, you can export an asset packageA collection of files and data from Unity projects, or elements of projects, which are compressed and stored in one file, similar to Zip files, with the .unitypackage

 extension.
 Asset packages are a handy way of sharing and re-using Unity projects and collections of assets.
 More info